• Our Big Idea!

 2. Amend WOTC section 51 (Employer Incentive).

-- Law change: Increase $ 2,000 incentive to $25,000 per person.
+- Law change: Increase the $2,000 incentive to $25,000 per person.

 - Incentivize 80,000 employers to hire former inmates.

-- Annual IRS cost: $ 2.0 billion (80,000 people @ $25,000 each).
+- Annual IRS cost: $ 2.0 billion (80,000 companies @ $25,000 each).

 - Avoided cost: $ 12.0 billion (60,000 people @ $200,000 each).

-- Image: $ 1.0 billion dollars in cash, 11 and 3/4 pallets.
+- Image: $1.0 billion in cash, 11 and 3/4 pallets.

-- Image: 1.0 billion dollars weighs approximately 22,000 lbs.
+- Image: $1.0 billion weighs 22,000 lbs.

-- Annual avoided cost by changing two laws: $ 15.0 billion.
+- Avoided cost from changing two laws: $15.0 billion.

 Powered by